 If you are still not satisfied you must then contact the Legal Ombudsman.
 If we must change any of the timescales above, we will let you know and explain why.

 We will also give you the name and address of the Legal Ombudsman (LEO).
 If you still remain unsatisfied, you can contact them about your complaint.
-The LEO will normally investigate complaints within six years from the act/omission complained of or three years from you realising the cause of your complaint.
-You must refer to the LEO within six months of the date of our written response to your complaint.
 Please be aware that the Legal Ombudsman will not accept complaints where the act or date of awareness was before 6 October 2010.
 The LEO may consider it appropriate to refer the matter to the Solicitors Regulation Authority (SRA).
+From the 1 April 2023 the Legal Ombudsman expects complaints to be made to them within a year of the date of the act or omission about which you are concerned or within a year of you realising there was a concern.
+You must refer your concerns to the Legal Ombudsman within six months of our final response to you.

 The address for the Legal Ombudsman is: